syaify27/TaskRunner/replit.md

 # Overview

-This is a full-stack web application for a Unit Pelaksana Teknis Pembibitan dan Pembenihan (Technical Implementation Unit for Nursery and Seeding) that provides a dashboard interface for monitoring agricultural data.
-The application serves as a management system for tracking stock levels, production data, seed inventory, and distribution metrics, with real-time data visualization through charts and interactive components.
+This is a comprehensive full-stack web application for a Unit Pelaksana Teknis Pembibitan dan Pembenihan (Technical Implementation Unit for Nursery and Seeding).
+The application now features a complete website experience including:

+- **Hero Landing Page**: Attractive entrance with agricultural imagery and key statistics
+- **About Section**: Comprehensive information about the organization's vision, mission, and commitments
+- **Real-time Dashboard**: Monitoring agricultural data with live charts and statistics
+- **Agrowisata Services**: Detailed agrotourism offerings with pricing and booking information
+- **Contact Information**: Complete contact details, location, and inquiry form
+- **Admin Configuration**: Advanced admin panel with configurable spreadsheet row mapping
+- **Responsive Design**: Mobile-friendly navigation and layouts

+The system integrates with Google Spreadsheet CSV exports for real-time data updates and provides a complete digital presence for the agricultural facility.

 # User Preferences